hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="lbwh-anchor"></a>
 **1.i.
 Leave Bash without history:**

-Tell Bash that there is no history file (*~/.bash_history*).
+Tell Bash to use */dev/null* instead of *~/.bash_history*.
 This is the first command we execute on every shell.
 It will stop the Bash from logging your commands.

 ```
-$ unset HISTFILE
+$ export HISTFILE=/dev/null
 ```
-Note: *export HISTFILE=/dev/null* as root on some (old) Linux systems causes /dev/null to be chmod'ed to 600...causing all kind of problems).

 It is good housekeeping to 'commit suicide' when exiting a shell:
 ```